Siri von Essen: Acting career

 Although critics generally commended her grace, her natural way of acting, and the intelligence of her interpretations, they also noted that her performances lacked energy and passion and that she had a weak voice.
-Strindberg wrote several plays for her that were designed to showcase her acting style—among these are counted Miss Julie and The Creditors (role of Tekla—and she is considered to have succeeded best in these roles.
+Strindberg wrote several plays for her that were designed to showcase her acting style—among these are counted Miss Julie and The Creditors (playing Tekla, the wife of one character and ex-wife of another in the three-character play)—and she is considered to have succeeded best in these roles.

 After 1877, von Essen wrote articles for newspapers and publications and translated plays.
 She was a reporter for Morgenbladet newspaper in Helsingfors, Finland, in 1876 and in Copenhagen, Denmark in 1881.
 She continued with her translation work after she moved to Finland in 1893.
 She also gave concert recitals.